Gilinfen/Retrieval-based-Voice-Conversion-WebUI/FAQ-(Frequently-Asked-Questions).md

 ## Q1:ffmpeg error/utf8 error.
-It is most likely not a ffmpeg issue, but rather an audio path issue;
+It is most likely not a FFmpeg issue, but rather an audio path issue;

-ffmpeg may encounter an error when reading paths containing special characters like spaces and (), which may cause an ffmpeg error; and when the training set's audio contains Chinese paths, writing it into filelist.txt may cause a utf8 error.<br>
+FFmpeg may encounter an error when reading paths containing special characters like spaces and (), which may cause an FFmpeg error; and when the training set's audio contains Chinese paths, writing it into filelist.txt may cause a utf8 error.<br>

 ## Q2:Cannot find index file after "One-click Training".
 If it displays "Training is done.
 The program is closed," then the model has been trained successfully, and any subsequent errors are false;